David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ## Atom Types
 The sequence language has two parts.
 The first part of the sequence language is the atoms.
-Atoms are standard programming primitives, such as integers.
+Atoms are standard primitives, such as integers and units.
 Atoms also include the minimal derived types necessary to express arithmetic and boolean operators on the primitives.

+1. `()` - Unit
 1. `Int` - integer
 2. `t x t'` - tuple
 4. `t -> t'` - function